DublikuntMux/DMRP/README.md

 ## License

 DMRP is licensed under the BSD-3 License.
-See the `LICENSE` file for more details.
+See the `LICENSE.md` file for more details.